Energy Performance Certificates

 Air Conditioning Inspections

 An air conditioning system with an effective rated output of 12kW must be regularly inspected by an Energy Assessor within five years of the initial installation or previous inspection.
-The inspector must a member of an accreditation scheme approved by the Department of Finance.
+The inspector must be a member of an accreditation scheme approved by the Department of Finance.

 If your air conditioning system was installed before 30 December 2008 and the inspection for energy efficiency has yet to be carried out, it must be inspected now under the Energy Performance of Buildings (Certificates and Inspections) Regulations (Northern Ireland) 2008, as amended.